mikepan/GameEngineBook/text/01-GettingStarted.md

 ### Points, Edges, Triangles, and Meshes <a id="Points,_Edges,_Triangles,_and_Meshes"></a>

 Although we can define a position in space using the XYZ coordinates, a single point (or a "vertex," as it's more commonly known in computer graphics) is not terribly useful; after all, you can't see a dot that is infinitesimally small.
 But you can join this vertex with another vertex to form a line (also known as an "edge").
 An edge by itself still wouldn't be very visible, so you create another vertex and join all three vertices together with lines and fill in the middle.
-Suddenly, something far more interesting is created[md]?a triangle (also known as a "face")!
+Suddenly, something far more interesting is created a triangle (also known as a "face")!
 By linking multiple faces together, you can create any shape, the result of which is called a "mesh" or "model."
 Figure below shows how a mesh can be broken down into faces, then edges, and ultimately, as vertices.

 ![Teapot, cube, face, edge and vertex.](../figures/Chapter1/Fig01-06.jpg)